naninovel/docs/docs/guide/compatibility.md

 ## Platforms

-All the engine features are implemented using cross-platform APIs and are expected to be compatible with all the platforms Unity can target.
+Naninovel doesn't use any platform-specific APIs, precompiled native libraries, or third-party dependencies.
+As a result, the engine is expected to be compatible with all platforms Unity can target.
+However, this also means we don't utilize any native platform capabilities, so you may need to adapt some features for an optimal user experience on exotic platforms, such as VR/XR.

-The following platforms were tested for compatibility and are officially supported by us:
-* Standalone: Windows, Mac, Linux
-* Mobiles: iOS, Android
-* Web: WebGL
-* Consoles: Nintendo Switch

 ::: info NOTE
-While Unity allows building for many other platforms (PlayStation, Xbox, Stadia, etc), some features (eg, save system) may not work out of the box, as access to the platform-specific SDKs is restricted for registered developers only.
-We don't have the access to such SDKs and are not able to provide support for platforms outside the list above.
-Find more information in [the article](https://unity.com/how-to/develop-console-video-games-unity).
+While Unity [supports game consoles](https://unity.com/how-to/develop-console-video-games-unity) (PlayStation, Xbox, Switch), the process can be challenging for smaller developers.
+If you're looking for a publishing partner, we recommend [Sometimes You](https://www.sometimesyou.com), which has a strong track record of bringing Naninovel projects to a wide range of platforms.
 :::

 ## Enter Play Mode